Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Order 2 elements in Picard groups and associative isomorphisms

 \section{Order 2 elements in Picard groups and associative isomorphisms}

-We return to an arbitrary finite dimensional algebra $R$.
-We have seen in Example \ref{exempleordinR^*} that if $R^*$ is an invertible $R$-bimodule, then $[R^*]$ may have order $>2$ (finite or infinite) in ${\rm Pic}(R)$, thus $R^*\ot_RR^*$ may not be isomorphic to $R$.
-Now we look at the case where $R^*\ot_RR^*\simeq R$ as bimodules, thus $R^*$ is an invertible bimodule, and its order in the Picard group is at most 2; we have seen in Proposition \ref{dualinvertible} that $R$ is necessarily quasi-Frobenius in this case.
-In order to construct semitrivial extensions, we are interested in associativity of isomorphisms $R^*\ot_RR^*\simeq R$.
-Thus we addressed Question 2 in the Introduction, asking whether any such isomorphism is associative.
+In order to construct semitrivial extensions that are strongly $C_2$-graded, we consider finite-dimensional algebras $R$ such that $R^*\ot_RR^*\simeq R$, and we are interested in the associativity of isomorphisms $R^*\ot_RR^*\ra R$.
+We have seen in Proposition \ref{dualinvertible} that such an $R$ is necessarily quasi-Frobenius, it is clear that $[R^*]$ has order at most 2 in ${\rm Pic}(R)$, and we addressed Question 2 in the Introduction, asking whether any such isomorphism is associative.

 The following shows that the answer to the question depends only on the algebra, and not on a particular choice of the isomorphism.